Skip to main content

 />

-If you return the optional errorMessage parameter it will be displayed in the widget UI to the user.
+If you return the optional errorMessage parameter it will be displayed in the invitation form when the user enters an email address that is already a member.
+Otherwise a default message will be displayed.

 templateVariables